simonchen/davfs2/README.md

 **Note**
 - more options such as `secrets`, `cache_dir`, `dav_user`, `dav_group` etc. can be overridden in `davfs2.conf`
-- you should know that `/tmp/davfs2.conf` could be lost once you restart system, please make sure that you put `davfs2conf` in a permanent directory.
+- you should realize that `/tmp/davfs2.conf` could be lost once you restart system, please make sure that you put `davfs2conf` in a permanent directory.

 # Remove permission limitation
 - **davfs2_secrets** The owner of secrets file doesn't have to be same as current user (permission check is removed)